 If you love to train your body and wish to turn your passion into a career, you just might be in luck.
-According to a recent report, the demand for personal trainers and fitness instructors is at all time high in the U.S., especially now that the pandemic seems to be winding down and people are looking to shed not COVID-19 necessarily, but those COVID-19 additonal pounds.
+According to a recent report, the demand for personal trainers and fitness instructors is at an all-time high in the U.S., especially now that the pandemic seems to be winding down and people are looking to shed not COVID-19 necessarily, but those COVID-19 additional pounds.

 But what’s said to be strange, even with the many personal training courses now available online and in-person, the number of professional trainers hasn’t been keeping up with the demand.
 That’s good news for you if you wish to make a career out of keeping fit.